Project Overview

 Since acquiring the Project in 2020, Anax has increased defined JORC 2012 resources by over 57%.
 The Mineral Resources that underpin the reserves and production targets declared in the April 2023 DFS, have been prepared by Competent Persons in accordance with the 2012 edition of the JORC Code, and were first published by the Company in the following ASX releases:

-The 2023 April Feasibility Study identified a Life of Mine (LOM) Production Schedule that underpins an overall mine life of 8 years, which includes 7.5 years of open pit and underground mining.
+The February 2026 DFS Update to the initial 2023 Feasibility Study identified a Life of Mine (LOM) Production Schedule that underpins an overall mine life of 10 years, which includes 8.5 years of open pit and underground mining.
 The DFS LOM Production Schedule is made up of Ore Reserves and Inferred Mineral Resources that were modified using the same factors as the Ore Reserve.

 Mons Cupri Pit Design